Ghosn awaits fate but release unlikely - Journal du Cameroun

 – Bail ‘very difficult’ –

-But even Ghosn’s lead lawyer Motonari Otsuru believes that it will be “very difficult” to secure bail if his client is formally charged over this third allegation.
+But even Ghosn’s lead lawyer Motonari Otsuru believes that it will be “very difficult” to secure bail if his client is formally charged over the third allegation of aggravated breach of trust.

 “In general in such cases in Japan, it is indeed the case that bail is not approved before the first trial does take place,” Otsuru told reporters after the hearing, adding that it could be six months before the case comes to trial.